 - Goat cheese: I used a cranberry-cinnamon flavored goat cheese (I got it at Aldi!).
 This added an extra bit of cranberry flavor and some additional sweetness that complemented the flavors of the salad.
 But if you can’t find cranberry flavored goat cheese, use plain.
 It will still be really delicious!

-- Apple cider vinegar: Bragg Organic is my favorite brand.
+- Apple cider vinegar: Bragg Organic is my favorite brand (affiliate link).

 - Honey: I love to use raw honey because it just…tastes more like honey!
 I usually buy my raw honey at Costco (so I have a lifetime supply).
 But of course use your favorite type of honey.
 Or you can substitute maple syrup if you want to.